JAlcocerT/JAlcocerT/content/blog/selfhost-0525.md

 #sudo docker compose up -d
 ```

-I could not forget about **PiGallery** somplicity, with its lovely map render and **no DB** requirement!
+I could not forget about **PiGallery** simplicity, with its lovely map render and **no DB** requirement!

 ![PiGallery Map](/blog_img/selfh/https/pigallery-map.png)

-In fact, PiGallery is my favourite HomeLab photo tool, due to its simplicity
+> In fact, PiGallery is my favourite HomeLab photo tool, due to its simplicity.

 <!--
 ![PiGalleri2 UI](/blog_img/selfh/Photo/PiGallery-PhotoInfo.png) -->